kaisama92/currency-exchanger/README.md

-# JS Dev Environment Template
+# Currency-Exchanger

-#### This Application sets up a development environment.
+#### This Application Converts an Amount in USD to a Desired Currency

 #### By Kai Clausen